Archi73ct/DDCChalls/pwn/easy_bof/README.md

-# Dyno-saurus
+# baby bof

-This folder contains the dyno-saurus reversing challenge.
+This folder contains the easy_bof pwn challenge.

 # Flag(s)
 `DDC{Smashing_The_Stack_For_Fun_And_Profit}`